sparkflows/sparkflows-docs/docs/user-guide/user-guide/connections/jdbc_connection.rst

 SQL Server
 =========

 In Fire Insights, Connections can be made to SQL Server.
-This can be used in the JDBC Connection nodes in the Workflow Editor for reading and writing data to SQL server DB.
+This can be used in the JDBC Connection nodes in the Workflow Editor for reading and writing data to SQL server database.

 Creating Connection